roman-milk/roman-milk.github.io/the-last-boy-scout.md

+===

- ****** The Last Boy Scout Ch.
-02 ****** byTx_Tall_Tales© My next companion wasn't as prone to surrender everything, content to grind against me, her body writhing against mine.
+My next companion wasn't as prone to surrender everything, content to grind against me, her body writhing against mine.
 My hands were freed, allowing me to fondle her to my heart's content, and I breathed a sigh of relief, my need to come momentarily ameliorated.
 She gave me a last long kiss and moved away.

  Another body eased onto me, and I groaned in feverish anticipation when her legs embraced me, an invisible hand holding my cock steady, poised to enter another teen hottie.
 My hands moved up to her thighs, but they were pulled back to the sides and encouraged to take up residence between the thighs of my soft bookends.
 Sliding my fingers inside of my special friends, my cock slowly penetrated another tight young pussy, teasing hands still joining that molten slot on my cock.